man455/wordpress-job-manager/readme.txt

 = 0.7 =
 * ADDED: Optional template for application form
 * ADDED: <select> type to application forms
-* ADDED: Support for wp.com sites
 * ADDED: Ability to apply for multiple jobs at once
 * ADDED: Job selector in application form
 * ADDED: Geolocation field to application form
 * ADDED: Ability to search applications by distance from a given location
 * ADDED: WordPress.com support
 * ADDED: Category template option
+* ADDED: Option to show job fields in admin job list
+* ADDED: Interview scheduling
 * CHANGED: Removed user dropdown from Application filter, replaced with a text box.
-It was running a bad query, so had to go.
+It required a bad query, so had to go.
 * FIXED: Some PHP warnings
+* FIXED: HTML errors in Admin
 * FIXED: Admin menu now uses handles rather than file references
+* FIXED: Some strings not going through the translation functions

+= 0.6.4 =
+* ADDED: Support for category templates, as category-{foo}.php
+* FIXED: Add new job fields not working
+* FIXED: Add new application form fields not working
+* FIXED: Application details page not displaying fields in correct order
+* FIXED: Application details page not printing correctly
+* FIXED: One more potential PHP warning

 = 0.6.3 =
 * FIXED: Jobs not saving properly if not empty fields are changed to being empty